-14-A.If the organization will be issuing sub-grants from the award, does the organization have
+14-A.If the organization will be issuing sub-grants from the award, does the organization have experience managing sub-grants and a documented sub-grants policy?

-No 0 10 Yes 0 0
+No Yes

 SECTION V: Additional Considerations

 This section is used to describe any information or issues not covered in the questions above that may affect the grantee's Risk Ranking.
 This section may also be used to expand upon any of the questions or responses from previous sections.
 Any findings from previous monitoring actions are to be described here along with any mitigation steps taken by the grantee in response to those findings.
 Based upon the circumstances described, please assign a number to represent the general level of concern that these considerations raise in you.
 The greater your concern, the larger the number should be.